Important Notice for Consular Service Seekers as of 10 July 2020:

-In the wake of coronavirus outbreak, for the safety of the visitors and officials - consular service seekers are requested to send their documents by post or courier.
+Due to recurrence of COVID-19 infections, for the safety of the visitors and officials - consular service seekers are requested to send their documents by post or courier.
 In the cases where physical appearance is unavoidable, the applicants are requested to get prior appointment.
 For appointment please send email to firstname.lastname@example.org or email@example.com

 Urgent Notice for Visa Seekers(as of 20 March 2020): (a) Visa will be granted to the visitors only for urgent cases after receiving a medical certificate from a competent physician on applicant's not being infected with COVID-19.